qminer/qminer/README_NODE.md

 capabilities (Shown below only as an example) Recommended is the use of Chai library with test-chai.js file.

 4. Run command "mocha" to execute all tests

+## Mac

+Same as on Linux.
+To generate XCode project files, say:

+	node-gyp configure -- -f xcode